Workplace guidance for Alberta’s relaunch

 - the requirement for employers to provide group termination notice to employees and unions when 50 or more employees are being terminated

-The maximum time for any temporary layoffs related to COVID-19 that were underway on March 17, or occurred after that date, increased from 60 days to 120 days.
+The maximum time for any temporary layoffs related to COVID-19 that were underway on March 17, or occurred after that date, increased from 60 days in a 120 day period to 120 consecutive days.

 Employment standards variances and exemptions